 What was the average price of a premium vintage steel kitchen cabinet purchased via craigslist in 2010?
 According to analysis by reader-expert 52PostnBeam aka Helen: $39.
-As regular readers of our Steel Cabinet Forum know well, Helen has been fiercely pursuing vintage metal cabinets for her own kitchen for the past year.
+As regular readers of our Steel Cabinet Forum (no longer operational) know well, Helen has been fiercely pursuing vintage metal cabinets for her own kitchen for the past year.
 Moveover, in her quest, she has posted hundreds of craigslist ads for all varieties of metal kitchen cabinets onto the Forum.
 52PBnJ (as I like to call her) is one tenacious researcher.
 By this point, she can name virtually any cabinet by sight, and discuss the differences within brands over the years.
 It is very impressive!
 Now, Helen has taken it up another notch by cataloguing and analyzing the final listed sales prices of major cabinet sets for the past year.
 How much should you charge for your vintage steel kitchen cabinets?
 How much should you pay?
 The final decision will always be personal.
 But, read on for 52PnB’s analysis of 29 final sales of “premium” sets last year. –>

 I went back through all 2010 sales in the Forum that published an asking price and included photos showing the whole kitchen, for an exhaustive comparative survey of premium cabinet sales.
 I defined “premium” sets as complete sets in excellent condition and with one or more exceptional qualities such as: a rare brand, unusually large set, in color, with custom details or specialty cabinets.